KRY

 The Numbers

-- Total setup time to go from zero to systematic exploration
+Total setup time from first connection to systematic exploration

 Get your AI Analyst now.